Search for:

 Author

-Lionel has joined Baker McKenzie as Customs Lead in February 2022.
-Lionel has 20+ years of experience in the field of Customs, International Trade, Excises & Energy Levy.
-Lionel is lecturer at the UIA (Antwerp) & ULG (Liege).
-He is in charge of the Customs, Excises & International Trade Course at the Solvay Tax MBA.
+Lionel joined Baker McKenzie as customs lead in February 2022.
+He has over 23 years of experience in the field of customs, international trade, excises and energy levy.
+Lionel is lecturer at the UIA (Antwerp) and ULG (Liege).
+He is in charge of the customs, excises and international trade course at the Solvay Tax MBA.

 Author